 Tonita Roybal was one of the early well-known potters from San Ildefonso.
-Had Maria Martinez not been given such fame, Roybal surely would have been: her work was acknowledged to be as fine as that of Maria.
+Had Maria Martinez not earned such fame, Tomita surely would have been as famous: her work was acknowledged to be as fine as Maria's.

 She learned to make pottery from her mother, Dominguita Pino Martinez (1860-1948).
 Her brother, Cresencio Martinez (1879-1918), married Maria's sister Anna Montoya.
 Tonita was also an aunt to Santana Roybal, who later married Maria's son Adam Martinez.

 Tonita began making pottery in 1909.
-Beginning in 1917, Juan started painting some of her pottery and after 1930 he painted a majority of her pieces.
-When Tonita made the pottery and did the painting, these pieces were signed "Tonita".
+Beginning in 1917, Juan started painting some of her pottery and after 1930 he painted the majority of her pieces.
+When Tonita made the pottery and did the painting, those pieces were signed "Tonita".
 When she made the vessel and it was painted by Juan, they were signed "Tonita and Juan".